jnyfah/Shortest-Route/README.md

 ![alt text](https://www.tutorialspoint.com/webassembly/images/wasm.jpg)

 #### Why WASM
 Using WebAssembly means using the right tool for the job.
 For instance, who wants to write a banking app in JS?.
 If you're running anything that relies on mathematical numerical accuracy or speed that meant, until now, another AJAX call to have another language do alllllllll the math.
-With WebAssembly, we can do this in the browser, with, say, Rust.
+With WebAssembly, we can do this in the browser, with, say Rust.

 ## Environment setup

 To compile our C/C++ code to WebAssembly, we need a toolchain.
 This tool will be responsible for translating the code into WebAssembly format.
 To do that, we will install the [Emscripten](https://emscripten.org/index.html/) toolchain.
-It is an open-source project and can compile any portable C/C++ code into WebAssembly.
+It is an open-source project that can compile any portable C/C++ code into WebAssembly.

 ```bash
 cd ~/